bebo-dot-dev/iD8266/README.md

 * OTA update support

 ## Getting Started
-* You can find compiled binaries at GitHub's [release](https://github.com/jjssoftware/iD8266/releases) facility
+* Compiled binaries are available in the GitHub [release](https://github.com/jjssoftware/iD8266/releases) page

 ### What You Will Need
 ### Hardware